damiso15/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 * 4-rev_array.c - Write a function that reverses the content of an array of integers.
 * 5-string_toupper.c - Write a function that changes all lowercase letters of a string to uppercase.
 * 6-cap_string.c - Write a function that capitalizes all words of a string.
-* 7-leet.c - Mozart composed his music not for the elite, but for everybody
+* 7-leet.c - Mozart composed his music not for the elite, but for everybody.
 * 100-rot13.c - Write a function that encodes a string using rot13.
+* 101-print_number.c - Write a function that prints an integer.
+* 102-magic.c - Add one line to this [code](https://github.com/holbertonschool/make_magic_happen/blob/master/magic.c "magic.c"), so that the program prints a[2] = 98, followed by a new line.

 ## 0-strcat.c ##